Henry Kelsey

 Henry Kelsey (c.
 1664 – 1 November 1724) was an English fur trader, explorer, and sailor who played an important role in establishing the Hudson's Bay Company in Canada.
 He is the first recorded European to have visited the present-day provinces of Saskatchewan and, possibly, Alberta, as well as the first to have explored the Great Plains from the north.
 In his travels to the plains he encountered several Plains First Nations, as well as vast herds of the American bison, their primary source of food.

 Early life and career

 Kelsey was born and married in East Greenwich, south-east of central London.

-Kelsey was apprenticed in London at age 17 to the Hudson's Bay Company (HBC) in 1684 and departed England for Canada on 6 May 1684.
+Kelsey was apprenticed in London at age 17 to the Hudson's Bay Company (HBC) and departed England for Canada on 6 May 1684.
 He was posted at a fort on Hudson's Bay near present-day York Factory, Manitoba, near the mouth of the Nelson River on Hudson Bay.
-Kelsey started exploring in the winter of 1688–1689 when he and a First Nations boy carried mail overland 200 miles from Fort York to Fort Severn, another HBC post.
+Kelsey started exploring in the winter of 1688–1689 when he and a First Nations boy carried mail overland 200 miles southeast from Fort York to Fort Severn, another HBC post.
 He was described as "a very active Lad delighting much in Indians' company, being never better pleased than when he is traveling among them."
 In the summer of 1689, Kelsey and the same First Nations boy tried to find First Nations north of the Churchill River to open trade with them.
 Kelsey travelled inland for about 235 miles north of the Churchill, but returned without having any success.